 Filling the Void: Where Small Businesses Can Plant Their Flags

-This week, our CEO wrote an article about what small businesses can learn from the successes of major brands and franchises.
-His discussion was primarily focused on the reasons why people choose familiar brands and how small businesses can keep up.
-I enjoyed his article and would like to highlight a similar learning opportunity.
-In this article, I will discuss four areas where major brands lack, creating great opportunities for smaller businesses to plant their flags.
+This week, we talk about what small businesses can learn from the successes of major brands and franchises.
+In this article, we’ll touch on four areas where major brands lack, creating great opportunities for smaller businesses to plant their flags.

 - They are slow to change